 Similar to fall of 2015, Hessian flies adults are emerging and laying eggs in December.
 Larvae will hatch from these eggs and will feed throughout the cold months, killing tillers.
 Here are some bits of information to help you decide whether or not to spray:

 1) Spray only susceptible varieties.
-A list of high yielding varieties with Hessian fly resistance ratings (if known) can be found here.
+See list of high yielding varieties with Hessian fly resistance ratings (if known).

 2) Do not spray wheat that was planted with an insecticidal seed treatment.
-A NCSU master’s student sprayed wheat treated with an insecticidal seed treatment twice a month during the fall in multiple locations during 2014 and 2015.
+A NC State University master’s student sprayed wheat treated with an insecticidal seed treatment twice a month during the fall in multiple locations during 2014 and 2015.
 The seed treatment alone was enough to hold the flies back through the fall.

 3) Check your earliest planted wheat for Hessian fly larvae and pupae.
 A good way to do this is do take a shovel and carefully dig up plants.
 Keep all the soil on the shovel and dissect the plants.
 Focus in the soil on dead tillers that may have rotted; pupae and larvae may be harboring in these dead tillers that are not apparent on the surface.